 A.J.
 Terrell of the Falcons had a great year.
 And we just love Chauncey Gardner-Johnson's game.
 When we watch the Saints and he's covering the slot receiver he's in that guy's face, nothing him, knocking down balls, A feisty slot corner who can also blitz as well.
-Technically not a starter but he's vital to their defense.
+He missed time and started only 11 games but was still very vital to the Saints defense.

 Jalen Thompson of the Cardinals is very fun to watch.
 A good tackler and good range and a nice compliment to Budda Baker.
 Antoine Winfield, Jr. is a terrific player, too.
 There were lots of safeties we could have picked—Johnathan Abram of the Raiders comes to mind.
 It's a safety-driven league on defense with so many of them playing hybrid linebacker positions and in the slot, all over the place.